maha-c/potlukk-adam-ref/README.md

    1. Choose the default options and to install pip
 2. clone this repository
 3. in the directory with the main.py run `pip install -r requirements.txt`
+4. run `pip install "uvicorn[standard]"`
-4. run the application with `uvicorn main:app`
+5. in the directory with the main.py run the application with `uvicorn main:app`
    1. *all data is persisted in memory*
    2. *restarting/stopping the application will erase data*
-5. The applicaiton will run on port `http://localhost:8000`
+6. The applicaiton will run on port `http://localhost:8000`
    1. ***You can access interactable documentation of endpoints at `http://localhost:8000/docs`***